 Adding to the scenery are several mountain chalets that pepper the trail.
 This traditional style completes the view, especially if you stay the night in one.

 The hiking in Fuschl is a great snapshot of Austria.
 With both beautiful green hills and steep mountains, you can experience the best of Austria in a one day hike.

-Swim in an Alpine Lake
+Swim in an Alpine Lake in Salzkammergut

 Salzkammergut’s Fuschlsee has three public beaches and countless private ones.
 If you’re lucky enough to stay in a guesthouse on the lake, the private beach will offer a quiet place to take a swim in the crystal clear Alpine waters and possibly even a private boat to use.
 However, the public beaches are well worth a visit as well.

 The beach in the town center is small but well kept.
 The natural pebble beach is surrounded by restaurants that offer a drink or delicious Austrian cuisine to enjoy while you soak in the serene lake views.

 The beach in the middle of the lake can only be accessed by the hiking trail that goes around the lake.
 Therefore, it is quite secluded and you shouldn’t be surprised if you happen upon some locals or German tourists that are swimming in just their underwear!

 The final beach is the largest and most picturesque by far.
 With a long dock and a swimming raft anchored in deep water, this beach offers fun for swimmers of all levels.
 The dock is by far the best feature, as it gives you the opportunity to sit surrounded by water and gaze up at the mountains that surround the lake.
 The clear water perfectly reflects the blue sky and mountains looming around you.